vennadevops/Phase-2/Docker/DokcerMachine/Installation.md

 ![image](https://user-images.githubusercontent.com/24622526/43895159-ddf1d836-9bc3-11e8-8e71-ee14adc928c7.png)

-### Connect to the AWS machines which were created by docker-machine.
+### Connect to the AWS machines/instances which are created by docker-machine.

 #### Using docker: docker-machine ssh aws-sandbox20